briatte/kmaps/README.md

 __Note:__ please refer to the data source for a precise list of tumor sites.

 > First release: March 2012.
-> Last revision: January 2013.
+> Last revision: February 2013.